FREE 2-Day Shipping

 Your label's journey from digital file to printed masterpiece is not always straightforward.
 For the easiest, fastest, and most cost-effective production of your product labels, please review the following guidelines.
-Please also check Frequently Asked Questions for additional help.
+Please also check Frequently Asked Questions for additional help on creating custom labels.

 For best results, all files should be designed and submitted in CMYK mode (not RGB) – otherwise automatic conversion will occur when we send the files to press and significant color shifts can occur.
 To learn more about the differences between CMYK and RGB, check out our blog post: RGB vs. CMYK - What??